ADVISORI Logo

 What are the biggest challenges in implementing RPA?

-🚧 Organizational Challenges:
+🚧 Organizational challenges:

 • Resistance to change and fears of job loss

-• Lack of support from management and unclear responsibilities
+• Inadequate management support and unclear responsibilities

-🔧 Technical Challenges:
+🔧 Technical challenges:

 • Insufficient process documentation and lack of standardization